 - For How would you like to add this scene layer package?, choose Add GrandCentral_V2.slpk and create a hosted scene layer.
 Click Next.

 - For Title, add your initials to the suggested default.

-- For Tags, type Frankfurt, central train station, building project and press Enter.
+- For Tags, type Frankfurt, central train station, and building project.
+Press Enter between each tag.